oemof/oemof-solph/doc/oemof_solph.rst

 Now you can start to add the components of the network.

-Add your components to the energy system
+Add components to the energy system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After defining an instance of the EnergySystem class you have to add all nodes you define in the following to your EnergySystem.

-Basically, there are four types of Nodes and every node has to be connected with one or more buses.
-The connection between a component and a bus is the flow.
+Basically, there are two types of *nodes* - *components* and *buses*.
+Every Component has to be connected with one or more *buses*.
+The connection between a *component* and a *bus* is the *flow*.

- * Sink (one input, no output)
- * Source (one output, no input)
- * Transformer (n inputs, n outputs)
- * GenericStorage (one input, one output)

-Using these types it is already possible to set up a simple energy system model.
-You can add your own types in your application (see below) but we would be pleased to integrate them into solph if they are of general interest.
+All solph *components* can be used to set up an energy system model but you should read the documentation of each *component* to learn about usage and restrictions.
+For example it is not possible to combine every *component* with every *flow*.
+Furthermore, you can add your own *components* in your application (see below) but we would be pleased to integrate them into solph if they are of general interest.
 To do so please use the module oemof.solph.custom as described here: http://oemof.readthedocs.io/en/latest/developing_oemof.html#contribute-to-new-components

 An example of a simple energy system shows the usage of the nodes for real world representations: